LarryUllman/prefect/docs/cloud/connecting.md

 ## Prefect Cloud login errors

-If you're having difficulty logging in to Prefect Cloud, the following troubleshooting steps may resolve the issue, or will provide more information when sharing your case to the support channel.
+If you're having difficulty logging in to Prefect Cloud, the following troubleshooting steps may resolve the issue, or provides more information when sharing your case to the support channel.

 - Are you logging into Prefect Cloud 2?
 Prefect Cloud 1 and Prefect Cloud 2 use separate accounts.
 Make sure to use the right Prefect Cloud 2 URL: <https://app.prefect.cloud/>
 - Do you already have a Prefect Cloud account?
 If you’re having difficulty accepting an invitation, try creating an account first using the email associated with the invitation, then accept the invitation.